GeorgeHahn/Avalon/README.md

   This is an open source effort to design and build a Bitcoin mining board based on the second generation Avalon ASIC.
 The final goal is to have a small board that holds 10 ASIC chips.
 This board can be controlled via USB communication.
 An example host would be a PC, Raspberry Pi or TP-Link WR703N router.
 The host will run cgminer with a custom driver based on the Avalon one and control the board via USB.

   Each board has a barrel jack power connector.
-A 10 chip board should be capable of 16000 MH/s and consume about 30W of power.
+A 10 chip board should be capable of 15000 MH/s and consume about 30W power.
 Alternatively, the switching power supply onboard can be turned to a lower voltage, trading hashrate for power efficiency.
 The supply is variable from 0.700V to 1.708V.
 Each board can be easily powered by a low cost power adapter.

   Power for this board is supplied via a barrel jack connector (2.5mm ID, 5.5mm OD).
 For future revisions, Molex PCI-e or 4 pin power connectors may be added.
 Another limit on the first revision design is the data connection - these boards are USB only for now.
 In the future, CAN may be added to make it possible to chain multiple miners together.